Gion is a major tourist location in Kyoto. For those in the know, Gion's the place to go to find cute Japanese souvenir shops!

 Closed: New Year Holiday

 We hope you enjoyed the guide.
-The shops we introduced in the Gion area have many products that have qualities of cuteness and essence that increases elegance of adult woman.
+The Gion shops we introduced in the Gion area have many products that have qualities of cuteness and essence that increases the elegance of women.
 They are perfect for yourself or gifts for friends.
 We hope you can find the perfect item for your travels in Kyoto.

 *All prices include tax.